 I think that if you go back and reread Slughorn’s memory carefully, you will not find anything in that (extremely dithery) account to absolutely contradict the interpretation that “the spell” to create the Horcrux IS the spell which actually splits the caster’s soul — and murders the victim — and also makes it possible to redirect the resulting fragment into it’s external housing.

-And this reading might explain why although Albus is obviously prepared to have the students of his school taught about the AK curse in the course of their education — even though Crouch/Moody tells us that he isn’t supposed to be introducing this material before 6th year — knowing that they may in some extreme circumstance be required to use it (and which is only Unforgivable when used against humans, and the ww is overrun with monsters), he successfully banned the entire subject of Horcruxes with their intrinsic component of human sacrifice more than a dozen years before becoming Headmaster.
+And this reading might explain why although Albus is obviously prepared to have the students of his school taught about the AK curse in the course of their education — even though Crouch/Moody tells us that he isn’t supposed to be introducing this material before 6th year — knowing that they may in some extreme circumstance be required to use it (and which is only Unforgivable when used against humans, and the ww is overrun with monsters), he successfully banned the entire subject of Horcruxes with their intrinsic component of human sacrifice by proxy more than a dozen years before becoming Headmaster.

 Which all suggested to me that Albus Dumbledore might know more about Horcruxes than Tom Riddle did.
 In fact, he may very well have figured out what he was up against within 10 minutes after Riddle arrived at that meeting to ask for the DADA post, and showed him his altered face.
 There can’t be very many things which would produce that kind of a physical effect.

-What I propose is that it is the actual splitting of the caster’s soul that is the purpose of that spell.
+What I then proposed was that it is the actual splitting of the caster’s soul that is the purpose of that spell.
 Murder is just the by-product of it.
 The toxic waste, as it were.
 This is murder in cold blood, as an abominable means to a blasphemous end which has nothing to do with the victim.
 A person (and I would be willing to guarantee that it has to be a *person*) slaughtered to create a Horcrux cannot necessarily even take his own murder personally.
 This, by almost anyone’s definition is an act of supreme evil.